MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 5. In the right-hand pane, enter the following information in the message form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.

-	- CC: Enter your own personal email address (do NOT enter Holly's email address; instead, enter your own personal email address)

 	- Add a subject: **Protected Document Test**